 Note: basic knowledge of YAML syntax and Kubernetes manifests are required to do configuration yourself.
 Soon, Supergiant will provide one-click installation charts that won’t require any configuration.

 Once all edits are made, click “Save”, and, if you feel ready for the action, click “Deploy”.
 The deploy modal with a list of options will show up.

 In this dialogue, you’ll need to select the cluster to which you want to deploy an app.
 You should also create a release name and choose the Kubernetes cluster namespace to deploy the app to (the “default” namespace is default).

-Deleting apps in the Supergiant App Store is easy as well.
-To delete the app, select the app you want to delete in the “Apps” table on the “Cluster Details” page and click on the trash can icon you can see in the image above.
-Then, confirm the deletion:
+Deleting apps in the Supergiant Control is easy as well.
+To delete the app, select the app you want to delete in the “Apps” table on the “Cluster Details” page and click on the trash can icon you can see in the image below.
+Then, confirm the deletion.

-You can add as many Helm repositories to the App Store as you want.
-To add a new repo, click a “plus” icon in the repository list at the top right corner of the App Store.
-Clicking on the icon will open a New Repo dialogue where you should enter the name of the repo and its URL:
+You can add as many Helm repositories to the Catalog as you want.
+To add a new repo, click the “Add” button in the “Add/Remove repo” section on the left of the apps list inside the repository.
+Clicking the button will open the “Add New Helm Repository” dialog where you should enter the name of the repo and its URL.

 That’s it!
-You’ve learned how to deploy and manage apps and repositories using Supergiant’s App Store.
-App Store is designed as a central hub for apps and repositories that can be easily managed using the SG Control UI.
-Our team is constantly working to increase the scope of the Supergiant-approved charts with zero configuration.
+You’ve learned how to deploy and manage apps and repositories using Supergiant’s Catalogue.
+It is a central hub for apps and repositories that can be easily managed using the SG Control UI.
+Our team is constantly working on increasing the scope of the Supergiant-approved charts with zero configuration.
 In Supergiant 2.0.0 Beta Control, we’ve already integrated such SG tools such as Analyze and Capacity into the Supergiant repo, so you can easily deploy them and access as Services inside your Kubernetes clusters.